AIRTucha/usct-vis/README.md

     });
 ```

-An application can be runned localy as static content from a simple http-server or at Firefox.
+An application can be tested localy as static content from a simple http-server or at Firefox.

 [Demo](http://ipepc57.ipe.kit.edu:10002/)